 For example, if your kid is due for braces, your orthodontist may allow for payments to be spread out over a couple of years.
 But, if you are over the 10% AGI threshold and can swing it from a cash flow perspective, you should consider paying the full cost upfront in order to bunch the expenses and pull the tax benefit into the current year.

-The bunching strategy results in an additional tax deduction of $20,200 in the current year with no reduction in subsequent years (since you will use the Standard Deduction) and saves you nearly $4,500 on your tax bill today.
+The bunching strategy results in an additional tax deduction of $20,000 in the current year with no reduction in subsequent years (since you will use the Standard Deduction) and saves you nearly $4,500 on your tax bill today.

-3. Donor Advised Funds
+3. Donor Advised Funds (DAF)

 Let’s say you have the ability to pull five years of charitable giving forward, as in our example above.
 But, like many people, you would still prefer to give the funds over the five years while getting the tax deduction.

 - Open a Charitable fund in your name